DevCycleHQ/cli/docs/mcp.md

 - `variations` (optional): Array of variations with key, name, and variables
 - `configurations` (optional): Environment-specific configurations
 - `sdkVisibility` (optional): SDK visibility settings
+- `variables` (optional): Array of variables to create or reassociate with this feature
+- `variations` (optional): Array of variations for this feature
+- `controlVariation` (optional): The key of the variation that is used as the control for Metrics
+- `settings` (optional): Feature-level settings configuration
+- `interactive` (optional): MCP-only hint to prompt for missing fields

 #### `update_feature` ⚠️